Shadkoech/alx-system_engineering-devops/0x00-shell_basics/README.md

-This script will list all files, separated by a , ending wih / and digits coming first
+This script creates a majic file